-Take enough bags for your Christmas food shop so that you can keep raw and ready-to-eat food apart.
-To prevent cross-contamination, store raw meat, fish and shellfish separately from ready-to-eat food and vegetables.
-Keep raw foods covered on the bottom shelf of your fridge.
+Take enough bags for your Christmas food shop.
+This means that you can keep raw and ready-to-eat food apart.

-When food shopping over the Christmas period, it is important to understand the difference between best before and use-by dates to effectively plan your meals, get food to last longer, and make sure you’re not throwing away food unnecessarily.
+Check for best before and use-by dates to effectively plan your meals, get food to last longer and make sure you’re not throwing away food unnecessarily.

 How to defrost your turkey

 A typical large turkey weighing 6-7kg could take as much as 4 days to fully defrost in the fridge.
 If there are no instructions for defrosting your turkey, you can work out yourself how long it will take to thaw completely.
 In a fridge, allow around 10-12 hours per kg.

 If your turkey is not fully defrosted before cooking, it may cook unevenly.
-This means harmful bacteria can survive the cooking process and you will be at risk of food poisoning.
+This means harmful bacteria can survive the cooking process and you and your guests will be at risk of food poisoning.

 How to cook your turkey

 Do not wash raw turkey before cooking.
-Washing raw meat spreads germs onto your hands, clothes, utensils and worktops.
-Thorough cooking will kill any bacteria present.
+Washing raw meat spreads germs onto your hands, clothes, utensils, and worktops.

 When cooking your turkey, always check the advice on the packaging and follow the instructions provided.
 The cooking guidelines will be based on a bird that is not stuffed.

-Cook your stuffing in a separate roasting tin, not inside the turkey.
+Cook the stuffing in a separate roasting tin, not inside the turkey.
 A stuffed turkey will take longer to cook and may not cook thoroughly if it has not reached the correct temperature throughout.

 To work out the cooking time for your turkey, check the retailer’s instructions on the packaging.
 If there are no cooking instructions, in an oven preheated to 180ºC (350ºF or Gas Mark 4):